On A Scale From 1 to 5: Quantifying Hallucination in Faithfulness Evaluation: Result Discussion

 \subsection{Latency \& Usage}

-Table \ref{tab:latency} illustrates the latency and price for each model.
+Table \ref{tab:latency} illustrates the latency and price of each model.
 All LLMs were tested through HTTP endpoints hosted through the same proxy service.
-The average time in seconds, number of output tokens, and prices were calculated in a sequential API call setting.
-By nature, smaller encoder models are inherently faster than decoder-based LLMs, thus we only computed a batch inference latency for HHEM models ran on an AWS G5 instance.
+The average time in seconds, the number of output tokens and the prices were calculated in a sequential API call setting.
+By nature, smaller encoder models are inherently faster than decoder-based LLMs; thus we only computed a batch-inference latency for HHEM models run on an AWS G5 instance.
 The pricing referred to OpenAI \footnote{https://openai.com/api/pricing/} and AWS Bedrock \footnote{https://aws.amazon.com/bedrock/pricing/} standards.
-While GPT-4 yields the best accuracy, it is also the most costly model on both latency and price.
+While GPT-4 yields the best accuracy, it is also the most costly model in both latency and price.
 On the other hand, although Llama3.1-70B seems to have balanced out the accuracy vs. latency, Llama3.1-70B provided reasoning can be barely useful to a human auditor due to little granularity.
 It should be noted that one could customize the prompt instruction to adjust the level of granularity to achieve the desired balance.
-For real-world usage, we recommend combining a fast model with acceptable performance as a first pass evaluation; then apply more powerful LLMs with detailed explanation to assist human audits.
+For real-world usage, we recommend combining a fast model with acceptable performance as a first-pass evaluation; then apply more powerful LLMs with detailed explanation to assist human audits.